Rochelle Lazarus

-Rochelle "Shelly" Lazarus (born 1947) is the Chairman Emerita of Ogilvy & Mather.
+Rochelle "Shelly" Lazarus (born September 1, 1947) is an American business executive who is the chairman emerita of Ogilvy & Mather.

 Early life and career

-Lazarus is the daughter of Lewis and Sylvia Braff and the grand daughter of May and Adolph Eisenberg.
-She graduated from Midwood High School in Brooklyn, NY before going to Smith College.
+Lazarus was born on September 1, 1947, in Brooklyn, New York City.
+She is the daughter of Lewis and Sylvia Braff.
+She graduated from Midwood High School in Brooklyn before going to Smith College.
 Lazarus also obtained an MBA from Columbia Business School.
 She joined Ogilvy & Mather in 1971 and became President of its U.S. direct marketing business in 1989.
 She later became President of Ogilvy & Mather New York, followed by President of Ogilvy & Mather North America.
-In 1995, Lazarus became president and Chief Operating Officer of the company, before becoming CEO in 1996 and Chairman in 1997.
-She held the title of CEO until 2008 and continues to serve as Chairman.
+In 1995, Lazarus became president and chief operating officer of the company, before becoming CEO in 1996 and chairman in 1997.
+She held the title of CEO until 2008 but remained chairman until 2012, when she became chairman emeritus.

 Lazarus serves on the boards of General Electric, Merck & Co., New York Presbyterian Hospital, the American Museum of Natural History, The Blackstone Group, Rockefeller Capital Management, Lincoln Center for the Performing Arts, and the World Wildlife Fund.
 She is also a member of the Board of Overseers for Columbia Business School.

 Personal

 Lazarus was married to Dr. George Mitchell Lazarus on March 22, 1970.
-They had three children, Theodore Pipiens, Samantha Rana May, and Benjamin Harrison Cates.
+They had three children, Theodore Pipiens, Samantha Rana May (married to Duncan Levin), and Benjamin Harrison Cates.
+Her husband died in 2025.